ktorio/ktor-documentation/topics/servers_raw-sockets.md

 ### Create a secure socket (SSL/TLS) {id="secure"}

-Secure sockets allows you to establish TLS connections.
+Secure sockets allow you to establish TLS connections.
 To use secure sockets, you need to add the [ktor-network-tls](#add_dependencies) dependency.
 Then, call the `Socket.tls` function on a connected socket: